Sanotsch2003/MiPro-XG-V1/docs/HardwareArchitecure.md

   - Reverse Subtraction Operand2 - Operand2 (with or without borrow)
   - Multiplication (select upper or lower 32 bits of the result)
   - Logical Operations (op1 AND op2, op1 XOR op2, op1 OR op2, op1 AND NOT op2, NOT op2)
-  - No Operation (Used to move values between registers or to send an unmodified value as address to the memory controller)
+  - No Operation (Used to move values between registers or to send an unmodified value as an address to the memory controller)

 The ALU output can be written back to a register or used as an address for memory access, which increases flexibility.
+Whenever an operation is performed by the ALU, the flags are set according to the result.
+The Control Unit has internal flag registers and can update them using the ALU flag outputs.

 ---